 So what is SMB and how is it used?
 The SMB protocol creates a connection between the server and the client by sending multiple request-response messages back and forth.

 Imagine your team is working on a large project that involves a lot of back and forth.
 You might want to be able to share and edit files that are stored in one place.
 The SMB protocol will allow your team members to use these shared files as if they were on their own hard drives.
 Even if one of them is on a business trip on the other side of the world, they can still access and use the data.

 Let’s say that the printer in your office is connected to the receptionists’ PC.
 If you want to print a document, your computer (the client) sends the receptionists’ computer (the server) a request to print it and uses the SMB protocol to do it.
 The server will then send back a response, stating that the file is queued, printed, or that the printer ran out of magenta and is unable to perform the task.

 In 1996, Microsoft tried to rename SMB to CIFS (Common Internet File System).
-It was an updated version of the same protocol and had more functions, but the name didn’t stick.
-Because of this, many still think it’s the same thing.
+It was an updated version of the same protocol and had additional functions, but the name didn’t stick.
+As a result, many still think it’s the same thing.
 CIFS is now only one of many dialects (variants) of SMB.

 Here’re all the variants of the SMB protocol: